awsdocs/aws-config-developer-guide/doc_source/evaluate-config_components.md

 # Components of an AWS Config Rule<a name="evaluate-config_components"></a>

 AWS Config rules evaluate the configuration settings of your AWS resources\.
-There are two types of rules: AWS Config Managed Rules and AWS Config Custom Rules\.
-Managed rules are predefined, customizable rules created by AWS Config\.
+There are two types of rules: **AWS Config Managed Rules** and ** AWS Config Custom Rules**\.

+AWS Config Managed Rules are predefined, customizable rules created by AWS Config\.
 For a list of managed rules, see [List of AWS Config Managed Rules](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html)\.

-Custom rules are rules that you can create using either Guard or AWS Lambda functions\.
-Guard \([Guard GitHub Repository](https://github.com/aws-cloudformation/cloudformation-guard)\) is a policy\-as\-code language that allows you to write policies that are enforced by AWS Config Custom Policy rules\.
-AWS Lambda uses custom code that you upload to evaluate a custom rule\.
-It is invoked by events that are published to it by an event source, which AWS Config invokes when the custom rule is initiated\.
+AWS Config Custom Rules are rules that you create from scratch\.
+There are two ways to create AWS Config custom rules: with Lambda functions \([AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-concepts.html#gettingstarted-concepts-function)\) and with Guard \([Guard GitHub Repository](https://github.com/aws-cloudformation/cloudformation-guard)\), a policy\-as\-code language\.
+AWS Config custom rules created with AWS Lambda are called *AWS Config Custom Lambda Rules* and AWS Config custom rules created with Guard are called *AWS Config Custom Policy Rules*\.

 This page discusses the structure of rule definitions and best practices on how to write rules with Python using the AWS Config Rules Development Kit \(RDK\) and AWS Config Rules Development Kit Library \(RDKlib\)\.
 For a walkthrough showing how to create AWS Config Custom Policy Rules, see [Creating AWS Config Custom Policy Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules_cfn-guard.html)\.
 For a walkthrough showing how to create AWS Config Custom Lambda Rules, see [Creating AWS Config Custom Lambda Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules_lambda-functions.html)\.